Koninklijke Philips N.V. – Annual report – 31 December 2022

 The integration of newly acquired activities is scheduled according to a defined integration timetable (in principle, the first full reporting year after the year of acquisition) and subject to the integration agenda.
 Data for activities that are divested during the reporting year are not included in full-year reporting.
 Environmental data are reported for manufacturing sites with more than 50 industrial employees.

-The Key Performance Indicators on ‘lives improved’ and ‘materials’ and the scope are defined in the respective methodology documents that can be found in Methodology for calculating Lives Improved.
+The Key Performance Indicator on ‘lives improved’ and the scope are defined in the methodology document that can be found in Methodology for calculating Lives Improved.
 We used opinions from Philips experts and estimates for some parts of the Lives Improved calculations.
-Philips has made strong commitments to enabling healthy living and well-being for all.
+Philips has made strong commitments to improve people’s health and wellbeing.
 To track our impact, Philips identifies countries where the need for access to healthcare is highest.
 This is determined by four selected health indicators, as provided by United Nations Sustainable Development Goal 3, which focuses on health and well-being.
 The specific methodology for how we determine an underserved health community can be found in the same document.

 Health and safety

 Health and safety data is reported by sites with over 50 FTEs (full-time equivalents) and is voluntary for smaller locations.
-Health and safety data are reported and validated each month via an online centralized IT tool.
-The Total Recordable Cases (TRC) rate is defined as a KPI for work-related cases where the injured employee is unable to work one or more days, or had medical treatment or sustained an industrial illness.
+The data are reported and validated each month via an online centralized IT tool.
+The Total Recordable Cases (TRC) rate is defined as a KPI for work-related cases where the injured employee is unable to work one or more days, or had medical treatment, or sustained an industrial illness.
 We also provide the Lost Workday Injury Cases (LWIC) rate, which measures work-related injuries and illnesses that predominantly occur in manufacturing operations and Field Services Organizations where the incident leads to at least one lost workday.
 Fatalities are reported for staff, contractors and visitors.
 The TRC and LWIC KPIs refer to all reported cases.

 General Business Principles

 Alleged GBP violations are registered in our web-based reporting and validation tool.

 Internal validation processes have been implemented and peer audits performed to ensure consistent data quality and to assess the robustness of data reporting systems.